incompletude/portfolio/contents/projects/tim.md

 They wanted to increase awareness and acquisition of their new mobile plans in a broad offline and online campaign.

-We built and launched multiple landing pages and ads that allowed brand ambassadors to interact with customers in a real time live streaming.
+We built and launched multiple landing pages and ads based on **WebSockets** that allowed brand ambassadors to interact with customers in a real time live streaming.

-It was a very fun and challeging project to be part of, requiring lots of orchestration and cool tech to make sure every moving part was ready for the country wide launch.
+It was a very fun and challeging project to be part of, requiring lots of orchestration to make sure every moving part was ready for the country wide launch.

 <v-image
   size="desktop"